wyomingw4w/wyomingw4w.org/_pages/faq.md

 ## What if I cannot afford an abortion?

 Women for Women will work with you to help find funding for your abortion.
-In addition to our funds, we can direct you to additional funding sources and counsel you on additional ways to pay for your abortion.
+In addition to our fund, we can direct you to other funding sources and suggest additional ways to pay for your abortion.
 Please see our [Financial Assistance](/financial) page for more information.

 ## Must I be a US citizen to receive assistance?

-No. We do not ask about your country of citizenship.
+No. We do not ask about your country of citizenship or immigration status.
 Anyone who lives in Wyoming is eligible for [financial assistance](/financial).
 You may also be eligible if you live in eastern Idaho and are going to one of the two [Jackson, WY clinics](/providers/#wyoming).

 ## Can I receive funds if I don’t live in Wyoming?

 Unfortunately, no, unless you live in eastern Idaho and are seeking services in [Jackson, WY](/providers/#wyoming).
-If you are not a Wyoming resident, please contact the [National Network of Abortion Funds](https://abortionfunds.org/) for funding suggestions.
+If you live elsewhere, please contact the [National Network of Abortion Funds](https://abortionfunds.org/) for funding suggestions.

 ## Where does Women for Women get its funding?